 The Chase Freedom Flex earns 3% cash back on all dining purchases, including eligible food delivery services.
 That means you’ll earn 3% cash back when you order food for delivery as well as when you go out to eat.

 But dining isn’t the only bonus category on the Freedom Flex card.
 You’ll also earn 3% cash back at drugstores, 5% cash back on travel booked through Chase Ultimate Rewards and 5% cash back on a set of categories that rotate every three months, up to $1,500 in combined purchases each quarter.

-Plus, if you’ve lost income during the pandemic and you need help making ends meet, the Chase Freedom Flex offers 0% interest on all purchases for the first 15 months you have the card (then a variable 14.99% to 23.74% afterward).
+Plus, if you’re not currently working and you need help making ends meet, the Chase Freedom Flex offers 0% interest on all purchases and balance transfers for the first 15 months you have the card (then a variable 15.24% to 23.99% afterward).
 That introductory offer enables you to make here-and-now purchases and pay them off over a longer period of time, saving big bucks on interest.

-The cherry on top is that the Freedom Flex currently comes with a solid sign-up bonus.
-New card applicants can earn a one-time $200 cash bonus after spending $500 on purchases within the first three months after you open the account, plus 5% cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year.
+The cherry on top is that the Chase Freedom Flex currently comes with a solid sign-up bonus.
+New card applicants can earn a one-time $200 cash bonus after spending $500 on purchases within the first three months after you open the account.

 Oh, and did we mention there’s no annual fee on the Freedom Flex card?
 (There isn’t.)